jah2488/elm-companies/README.md

 * [NoRedInk](https://www.noredink.com/)
   ([GitHub](https://github.com/NoRedInk)) -
   NoRedInk provide a language learning platform for children.
 Evan Czaplicki, the creator of Elm, is a NoRedInk employee.
+[Post about Elm at NoRedInk](https://juliu.is/elm-at-noredink/).
 * [Roompact](https://roompact.com/) -
   Roompact is a Chicago-based company that makes a residential education, learning, and engagement platform used by university residence life